Shopify

 MM/DD/YYYY(e.g.,10/23/2025)

-The ideal format is an ISO 8601 date string, but we have extra parsing to accommodate to non-standard dates (best-effort).
+The ideal format is an ISO 8601 date string, but we have extra parsing to accommodate non-standard dates (best-effort).

 Quick Reference